The language network

 The toolbox

-- Explain in general terms what is measured by fMRI and PET studies
+- Explain in simple terms what is measured by fMRI and PET studies

 - Use a brain atlas to translate between XYZ coordinates and anatomical landmarks